General School Information

 2. Students reporting to school after the 7:55 a.m. tardy bell must report to the school office for a tardy admittance pass.

-3. When a child is absent from school, a parent or guardian must notify the school by telephone (305-1200) by 9:00 a.m. explaining the nature of the absence.
+3. When a child is absent from school, a parent or guardian must notify the school by completing the Report an Absence Google form by 7:30 a.m. explaining the nature of the absence.
 Authorized absences include:

 - illness, injury, quarantine

 - medical/dental appointment that cannot be scheduled before or after school

 - death in family

 4. If it is necessary to take a child out during instructional hours, students are released to parents or guardians only through the school’s office.

 - Please call the office and notify your child’s teacher ahead of time – giving date, time and reason for release.